-- "The spirituality of Carmel will awaken in Secular Carmelites a desire for greater apostolic commitment..."
-(Const. art.
-25). - "...they will respond to the invitation the Church directs to all associations of the faithful followers of Christ, committing them to human society by means of active participation in the apostolic goal of the Church's mission..."
-(Const. art.
+- "The spirituality of Carmel will awaken in Secular Carmelites a desire for greater apostolic commitment" (Const. art.
+25). - "They will respond to the invitation of the Church... committing them to human society by means of active participation in the apostolic goal of the Church's mission" (Const. art.
 25). - "Carmelite Seculars will share a renewed taste for prayer, contemplation, and the liturgical and sacramental life" (Const. art.
-25). - "Thus, they will achieve a union of contemplation and action in history, integrating faith and life, prayer and action, contemplation and Christian commitment" (Const. art 20, discussed previously in session seven). - Community Apostolate - Personal Apostolate
+26). - "Thus, they will achieve a union of contemplation and action in history, integrating faith and life, prayer and action, contemplation and Christian commitment" (Const. art 26). - Community Apostolate - Personal Apostolate